-The children have work books for Writing and RE which shows a collection of work produced during adult led activities.
+The children have work books for Writing and folders for the seven areas of learning and RE, which shows a collection of work produced during adult led activities.

 Formal Assessments

 During the first few weeks of starting school the class teacher will carry out a baseline assessment with each Reception child to establish their individual knowledge, understanding and skills.
 Staff use this information to plan appropriately for the children's next steps in learning.